Schedule Today

 As a barrier method of birth control, a male condom may be worn over the penis to prevent semen from entering the vagina.
 A benefit of using a condom is that it’s one of the few contraceptive methods that can guard against STDs.
 But, partners who experience a condom slipping off may be at risk for an STD or unexpected pregnancy.

 Condoms usually have to be put on a certain way in order to be effective.
 And it’s advised that a man waits until he’s fully erect before he places it over his penis.
 This helps to keep it from falling off.
-Since the sheath is typically supposed to be placed over an erect penis, the condom may not stay on if it’s soft.
-The tip may need to be pinched when rolling the condom all the way to the base.
-If this is done only partway, the likelihood of the condom coming off may increase.
-There may still be a chance of pregnancy if the condom is not removed immediately after your partner ejaculates when his penis is still semi-hard.
-Your partner may also need to remember to hold the base of the condom when he pulls out of you.
+The CDC recommends pinching the tip to remove any excess air.
+Your partner should hold the base of the condom when he pulls out of you in order to keep any seminal fluid from escaping.

 Another reason a condom can slip off is that it may not fit correctly.
 To prevent unexpected pregnancies and reduce the chance of spreading diseases, a condom typically needs to be able to fit snugly over an erect penis.
 You may not want to use the condom if it’s loose or bunched up at the bottom.